GRADUATE STUDENT RESOURCES

 Prospectus Announcement

 When the prospectus is completed, the Office of Graduate Student Services disseminates a public announcement about the oral presentation.
 The announcement must be submitted 15 calendar days prior to the date of the presentation.
 The presentation must be scheduled on the main campus of the university between the first day of class and the last day of final exams.
 The presentation must be attended by no fewer than four members of the dissertation advisory committee and is open to all College of Education & Human Development faculty and invited guests.
-View guidelines for the announcement of a prospectus presentation.

 Recommendation to Candidacy